Dagenham Dock railway station: Redevelopment

 Although the station is relatively poorly served and located in an industrial area, there are plans to redevelop the area as London Riverside.
 Under these plans the station has become the southern terminus of phase one of the East London Transit and it was proposed that an eastern extension of the Docklands Light Railway would terminate here.

-In October 2021 planning permission was given by Barking and Dagenham Council to Inland Homes for 380 new homes and a new public square to the north of the station.
+In October 2021, planning permission was given by Barking and Dagenham Council to Inland Homes for 380 new homes and a new public square to the north of the station.

-In November 2022 Peabody was given planning permission for the first 935 of 3,500 homes in the Dagenham Green development on part of the former Ford Dagenham site to the northeast of the station.
+In November 2022, Peabody was given planning permission for the first 935 of 3,500 homes in the Dagenham Green development on part of the former Ford Dagenham site to the northeast of the station.

-The consolidated Dagenham Dock wholesale market is proposed for the southeast of the station on the former Barking Reach Power Station site.
+A consolidated Dagenham Dock wholesale market was proposed for the southeast of the station on the former Barking Reach Power Station site, to become operational in 2027/2028.
+However, in November 2024, the Court of Common Council announced it did not intend to proceed with these plans as they were no longer economically viable.

 Beam Park railway station is planned to be constructed as a new station to the east of Dagenham Dock.